ysdtkm/MAOOAM/fortran/README.md

 The user first has to fill the params.nml and int_params.nml namelist files according to their needs.

 The modeselection.nml namelist can then be filled :
-* params::nboc and params::nbatm specify the number of blocks that will be used in respectively the ocean and the atmosphere.
+* NBOC and NBATM specify the number of blocks that will be used in respectively the ocean and the atmosphere.
 Each block corresponds to a given x and y wavenumber.
-* The params::oms and params::ams arrays are integer arrays which specify which wavenumbers of the spectral decomposition will be used in respectively the ocean and the atmosphere.
-Their shapes are oms(nboc,2) and ams(nbatm,2).
+* The OMS and AMS arrays are integer arrays which specify which wavenumbers of the spectral decomposition will be used in respectively the ocean and the atmosphere.
+Their shapes are OMS(NBOC,2) and AMS(NBATM,2).
 * The first dimension specifies the number attributed by the user to the block and the second dimension specifies the x and the y wavenumbers.
 * The VDDG model, described in Vannitsem et al. (2015) is given as an example